dalyIsaac/Whim/docs/script/architecture/result.md

 Result<IMonitor> oldMonitorResult = context.Store.Pick(PickMonitorByWindow(windowHandle));
 if (!oldMonitorResult.TryGet(out IMonitor oldMonitor)) {
-    // Forward the exception to the caller. return Result.FromException<Unit>(oldMonitorResult.Error!);
+    // Forward the error to the caller. return new(oldMonitorResult.Error!);
 }

 if (oldMonitor.Handle == MonitorHandle)